Understanding the Nevada franchise tax

 While Nevada offers a business-friendly tax environment without a franchise tax, companies operating may owe one or more of the following taxes:

-• Sales and Use Tax: Nevada taxes sales of tangible goods and certain services.
+• Sales and Use Tax: Nevada taxes sales of tangible goods and certain services, with a statewide base rate of 6.85% plus local additions.

 You can file and pay these taxes through the Nevada Department of Taxation.